Skip to Content

 Performance

 C++ can produce fast applications while spending less time on code compilation and execution than Rust.
-C++’s performance levels can be attributed to its vast standard codebase.
+C++’s performance levels can be attributed to its vast standard codebase and smaller assembly code.
 In addition, C++ does not have automatic garbage collection tools, which leads to faster performance levels than Rust, but it can also contribute to more runtime errors.

 Rust’s robust tools ensure that code flaws only lead to compilation errors and not runtime errors.
 However, too many runtime errors can lengthen the development time and increase costs.
 While C++ can outperform Rust, you need an experienced C++ developer to avoid costly runtime errors.